zzrough/gs-extensions-drop-down-terminal/README.md

 Line started with `#` interpreted as comment and will be ignored by parser.

 These items are displayed as executable actions under special `kebab` button at right corner.
+Extension must be restarted (off/on in gnome-tweaks) after file creation to take effect.